Renaissance: Investigating the Pretraining of Vision-Language Encoders: Renaissance: A Versatile Vision-Language Modeling Framework

-In this section we describe the capabilities and various options available from the Renaissance platform.
-The most salient feature of the platform is its ability to easily change the basic architectural features of multi-modal transformers, then train and test them.
+In this section we describe the functionality and various options available from the Renaissance framework.
+The most salient feature of the framework is its ability to easily change the basic architectural features of multi-modal transformers, then train and test them.
 By simply editing a configuration file, a user can choose a pretrained text encoder or a pretrained vision encoder from the Huggingface hub to insert into the model.
 In addition to the various architectural options, there are also a number of pretraining and fine-tuning tasks and options available.
-We will describe these in subsections below.